Course No: EDUC.6300-061; SIS Class Nbr: 1032; SIS Term: 2850

 As the world becomes increasingly diverse, educators must be prepared to examine, confront, and manage the factors that affect the education of all children.
 This course addresses several central issues focusing on how teachers address the problems that confront students who differ from the majority population in language, ethnicity, culture, gender, and sexual orientation.
 Ensuring that their families and communities are actively involved in the educational process is also an important component of the course.

-Related Programs: M.Ed. in Curriculum & Instruction, M.Ed. in Curriculum & Instruction: Autism Studies Option, M.Ed. in Curriculum & Instruction: Science Education Option, Ed.S. in Reading & Language, Ed.S. in Reading & Language, M.Ed. in Reading & Language, M.Ed. in Reading & Language
+Related Programs: M.Ed. in Curriculum and Instruction: Initial Teacher License Option, M.Ed. in Curriculum & Instruction, M.Ed. in Curriculum & Instruction: Autism Studies Option, M.Ed. in Curriculum & Instruction: Science Education Option, Ed.S. in Reading & Language, Ed.S. in Reading & Language, M.Ed. in Reading & Language, M.Ed. in Reading & Language

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Online & Continuing Education reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.